Application-level Benchmarking of Quantum Computers using Nonlocal Game Strategies: Background

 \begin{enumerate} \item The players are informed about the rules of the game $\lambda$, and can collaborate to create a joint strategy, modeled as a conditional probability density between the questions and answers, to maximize their chances of satisfying the rules of the game before it starts. \item Players are then separated or isolated to prevent them from communicating.
-This is referred to as {\it non-signaling}, or in other words, each player's actions are independent of each other. \item The referee tests the strategy by asking questions to each player $\mathbf{q} = [q_1, ..., q_n]$ and receiving their responses $\mathbf{a} = [a_1, ..., a_n]$, where $q_i \in Q_i$ and $a_i \in A_i$, respectively. \item The players win a round if $\lambda(\mathbf{a}|\mathbf{q}) = 1$, and lose if $\lambda(\mathbf{a}|\mathbf{q}) = 0$.
-Multiple rounds are played with different questions as required for the referee to be confident in the accuracy of the strategy. \end{enumerate}
+This is referred to as {\it non-signaling}, or in other words, each player's actions are independent of each other. \item The referee tests the strategy by asking questions to each player $\mathbf{q} = [q_1, ..., q_N]$ and receiving their responses $\mathbf{a} = [a_1, ..., a_N]$, where $q_i \in Q_i$ and $a_i \in A_i$, respectively. \item The players win a round if $\lambda(\mathbf{a}|\mathbf{q}) = 1$, and lose if $\lambda(\mathbf{a}|\mathbf{q}) = 0$.
+Multiple rounds are played with different questions to establish that players have a valid strategy. \end{enumerate}

-Games are frequently \textit{synchronous}, where all players share the same set of possible questions $Q$ and answers $A$.
-Synchronous games have rules that require the answers of two (or more) players to be identical when asked the same questions $\lambda(a_i,a_j,\dots|q, q,\dots) = 0,~\forall a_i \neq a_j$.
-In our work, we only consider computing strategies for synchronous games.
+It is common that all players share the same set of possible questions $Q$ and answers $A$.
+In particular, {\it Synchronous} games have rules that require that the answers of two (or more) players be identical when asked the same questions $\lambda(a_1, \dots, a_i,a_j,\dots, a_N|\tilde{\mathbf{q}}) = 0$, for all $a_i \neq a_j$, where $\tilde{\mathbf{q}}$ is a vector of questions.
+In our work, we only consider computing strategies for synchronous games, although the optimization procedure we propose in Section \ref{sec: algo} applies for more general strategies.

 Using the rules, we can define the \textit{value} of the game as